Moon Mission Using B-Plane Targeting

 1. Select Maneuver () in the MCS.

-2. Click Segment Properties () in the MCS toolbar.
+2. Click Segment Properties () on the MCS toolbar.

 5. Select white.

-6. Click OK to accept your changes and to close the Edit Segment dialog.
+6. Click OK to confirm your changes and to close the Edit Segment dialog box.

 2. Verify that the Maneuver Type is Impulsive.